anyafries/fluxnet_bench/README.md

 # FLUXNET benchmark

-> A benchmark for domain generalization on FLUXNET ecosystem data.

 The FLUXNET benchmark is a framework for evaluating machine learning models on FLUXNET ecosystem data.
 It standardises preprocessing and provides common experimental setups (random split per site, temporal holdout, leave-one-site-out) to ensure fair comparison.
 The benchmark is designed to test how well models generalize in predicting GPP across sites and time.

 Information about the FLUXNET data: https://pad.gwdg.de/s/yuCtk9fj5